 On Saturday afternoon, FCRP will welcome Joe Weldon and Noel Wight, co-directors of the Somatic Therapy Center in Philadelphia, who will introduce us to transformative touch therapy, which they have spent three decades teaching and administering.
 Somatic Therapy is a gentle, non-intrusive hands-on technique that helps individuals connect what is happening in their bodies to what is happening in their lives.
 This deep connection supports the creation of new synapses in the body and mind, opening the way to healing from physical and emotional pain.
 Joe and Noel’s lectures and experiential demonstrations throughout the rest of the weekend will allow conference participants to see Bessel van der Kolk’s theory of healing from trauma in action.

-Bessel van der Kolk is the medical director of the Trauma Research Center at the Justice Resource Institute in Boston and professor of psychiatry at Boston University.
+Bessel van der Kolk is the director of the Trauma Research Center at the Justice Resource Institute in Boston and professor of psychiatry at Boston University.
 He has published extensively in professional journals on the subject of trauma’s interface with dissociative problems, borderline personality issues, self-mutilation, cognitive development, and memory, and on the psychobiology of trauma.
-His best-selling book, “The Body Keeps the Score” draws on more than four decades of research on trauma and clinical experience with its victims.
+His best-selling book, “The Body Keeps the Score,” draws on more than four decades of research on trauma and clinical experience with its victims.
 Dr. van der Kolk travels internationally to present workshops that explore the neurological seat of trauma and the healing process.

-Joe Wheldon is a licensed clinical psychologist and master somatic therapist.
+Joe Weldon is a licensed clinical psychologist and master somatic therapist.
 He is co-founder, with his wife Noel, of the Somatic Therapy Center in Philadelphia.
 He is a deeply experienced guide and teacher of the art of transformative touch, which focuses on the innate wisdom of the body.
 Joe has taught at the University of Pennsylvania School of Social Work and Villanova University.

-Noel Wightis also a master somatic therapist and co-founder of the Somatic Therapy Center in Philadelphia.
-She studied extensively with Ilana Rubenfeld, the founder of the Rubenfeld Synergy Method, and has taught with Ilana Rubenfeld, at Omega Institute, and at Esalen.
+Noel Wight is also a master somatic therapist and co-founder of the Somatic Therapy Center in Philadelphia.
+She studied extensively with Ilana Rubenfeld, the founder of the Rubenfeld Synergy Method, and has taught with Ilana Rubenfeld, at Omega Institute, Kripalu, and at Esalen.
 Her extensive background and experience teaching and administering transformative touch daily confirms her belief that the body is a wise ally, guide, and key resource on the path to healing from trauma and becoming whole.
 Noel has a master’s degree in integrative psychology.